HELPLINE 0870 185 1840

 ~ enabling the State to claim some of your assets by failing to distribute the entirety of your estate in your will

-~ failure to account for contingencies and life events that can greatly affect the terms of your will, including birth, death, marriage, divorce and civil partnerships
+~ failure to account for life's contingencies including birth, death, marriage, divorce and civil partnerships

 ~ failure to adequately provide for one or more dependents who have a prior claim to your estate